-- Audiology services; - Occupational therapy evaluations and treatment services; - Physical therapy evaluations and treatment services; - School-based nursing services; - Speech and language evaluations and therapy (individual and group); and - Other.
+- Audiology services; - Occupational therapy evaluations and treatment services; - Physical therapy evaluations and treatment services; and - Speech and language evaluations and therapy (individual and group). - Other

 The Direct Service Model

 The direct service model consists of individual treatment provided to an eligible child.
 Although this model is the most restrictive, it is analogous to the "medical model" of service delivery billable under Medicaid.